Alejogb1/job-board/blog-data/what-are-the-advantages-of-using-an-in-house-rust-based-streaming-system-for-feature-computation.md

 Then there's the scalability aspect  Building a truly scalable streaming system is hard  regardless of the language  You'll have to deal with things like distributed consensus fault tolerance and data partitioning  It’s a whole other level of complexity compared to a simple single-threaded application  You'll need to carefully design your architecture from the beginning to handle high throughput low latency and graceful failure  Luckily Rust’s concurrency features are fantastic making it well suited for this task but you still need to be very careful about how you design and implement these things

-Okay let's look at some code examples to illustrate some points  Remember these are simplified  real-world systems are much more complex
+ let's look at some code examples to illustrate some points  Remember these are simplified  real-world systems are much more complex

 **Example 1: Simple Data Processing with Tokio**